ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 ## Connectivity options for {{site.data.keyword.cloud_notm}}
 {: #connectivity-options-for-ibm-cloud}

 Dispersed cloud resources are resources in more than one location or in more than one subnet or VLAN.
 These types of resources require a routing function to communicate among themselves, even within a private network context.
-This document describes a "multiple isolation" tenancy communication option, which is often called a _Customer VRF_.
+This document describes a "multiple isolation" tenancy communication option, which is often called a customer VRF.
 It is implemented as an MPLS Layer-3 VPN (RFC 4364) across the global {{site.data.keyword.cloud}} backbone.

 In general, the {{site.data.keyword.cloud_notm}} platform offers two options for routing across our private network, providing connectivity across pods and data centers: